 Lygometry enables the process of learning by knowing unknown things, exploring the light of knowledge from the very deepest, darkest of darkness and envisioning certainty of uncertain things.

-I found Lygometry at my new beginning for getting to know, each about the known and the unknown.
-From henceforth I’m able to attempt my great to jot down and dedicate most of my time on unique subjects for dialogue which might be very fundamental and commonplace, but full of inquiry to be answered.
+I found Lygometry at my new beginning for getting to know, respectively about the known and the unknown.
+From henceforth I’m able to attempt my great to jot down and dedicate most of my time on unique subjects for dialogue which might be very fundamental and commonplace, but full of an inquest to be answered.